 Your products travel on a complex journey from factory to fulfillment center to your customers.
 Understanding each step of that journey can help you find ways to reduce costs.

 Ultimately, storing your products closer to your customers is the best way to reduce eCommerce shipping costs.
 Trucking your products to multiple warehouses is an upfront cost that can save you money in the long run.
-You’ll ship your products through fewer shipping zones, which can lead to big savings on shipping.
+You’ll ship your orders through fewer shipping zones, which can lead to big savings on shipping.